AlexBHarley/deepstream.io-website/src/tutorials/core/getting-started-quickstart/readme.md

 ## Start the server

 Let's start by installing the server.
-If you haven't done that before [here's how](../getting-started-installation/).
+Just pick the [right version for your operating system](/install/) and follow its steps.
 Once the server is installed, you can start it with:

 ```bash
 deepstream start